Vinayak1812/project-demo/README.md

 # project-demo
-this is my git ripo<br>author : vinayak
+this is my git ripo<br>author : vinayak padhyavani